DataDog/stratus-red-team/docs/attack-techniques/entra-id/entra-id.persistence.guest-user.md

 !!! note

-	Since the target e-mail must exist for this attack simulation to work, Stratus Red Team creates a guest user with the e-mail stratusredteam@gmail.com by default.
-	This is a real Google account, owned by Stratus Red Team maintainers and that is not used for any other purpose than this attack simulation.
-However, you can (and should) override this behavior by setting the environment variable <code>STRATUS_RED_TEAM_ATTACKER_EMAIL</code>, for instance:
+	By default, Stratus Red Team invites the e-mail <code>stratus-red-team@example.com</code>.
+However, you can override this behavior by setting the environment variable <code>STRATUS_RED_TEAM_ATTACKER_EMAIL</code>, for instance:

 	```bash